NikolayOskolkov/Physalia_AncientMetagenomics_2025/exercises.md

 ## Summary

-In this chapter we have learned that:
+In this setion we have learned that:

 - Evenness of coverage is an important metric for validation of findings